Digitalfire Ceramic Materials Database

 In Bound Links

-The whitest cone 6 body is New-Zealand-kaolin-based (employs VeeGum for plasticity).
-Left are 3 North American-koalin-based bodies using standard bentonites.
-To the right a Grolleg-based body at cone 11.
+The whitest test bar here is a New-Zealand-kaolin-based cone 6 porcelain (employs VeeGum for plasticity).
+Immediately to the left of it are three North American-koalin-based bodies using standard bentonites.
+To the right of it is a Grolleg-based body at cone 11.
 All are plastic.

 The home-made kiln shelf (left) was fired it at cone 10.
 It is half the weight (and thickness) of the cordierite (right).
 It will make a 30% reduction in energy usage!
 It is made from a body consisting of 96.5% calcined alumina and 3.5% Veegum.
 It rolled out nice and dried perfectly flat over about three days (the Veegum does not give up its water easily).
 I cut it 1/4" larger than the other, it has fired to the same size; this body has incredibly low shrinkage.